FBroy/DMMA_PDP/README.md

 This repository contains the P4 implementations and scripts from the paper "Detection and Mitigation Mechanisms for Attacks in Programmable Data Planes".

-This project was part of the BSc Computer Science & Engineering from the Course CSE3000: Research Project.
+This is the final result of the project from the Course CSE3000: Research Project that was part of the BSc Computer Science & Engineering at Delft University of Technology.

 Responsible professor: Dr. Fernando Kuipers
 Supervisor: Chenxing Ji